 Program DescriptionEmphasis is on research and courses in geology, paleontology, and paleobiology that prepare the student to understand the history of the earth and life, its geological context, and the science involved in deciphering this history.
 Students are encouraged to think independently and to consider various approaches to understanding earth history.
-The School of Science and Technology's Earth Science Program strives to:
+The School of Medicine's Earth Science Program strives to:

 1. Instill in students the values of honesty, scientific integrity, careful research, and critical, independent thinking.